-Ed Wood film 'Necromania' found: Sexually explicit film was one of director's final efforts
+Ed Wood film 'Necromania' once again available: Sexually explicit micro-budget indie was one of cult director's final efforts

-Fans of cult favorite Ed Wood a.k.a.
-Edward D. Wood Jr, unjustly labeled The Worst Filmmaker of All Time, now have one more Ed Wood cult classic to check out: the 1971 release Necromania: A Tale of Weird Love!, a sexually explicit film about the erotic awakening of a young couple (Rene Bond and Ric Lutze) through the assistance of a necromancer (Maria Arnold).
-Wood himself wrote the novel, The Only House, on which Necromania is based.
+Fans of cult favorite screenwriter-director-producer Ed Wood a.k.a.
+Edward D. Wood Jr., in some quarters labeled The Worst Filmmaker of All Time, now have one more Ed Wood film to check out: Necromania: A Tale of Weird Love!, a long-thought lost, sexually explicit 1971 release about the erotic awakening of a young couple through the assistance of a witch and her lustful minions.
+Wood himself wrote the novel, The Only House (1970), on which Necromania is based.

-According to several reports, Necromania was the last movie Wood directed – although, in reality, that honor belongs to another sexually explicit 1971 release, The Young Marrieds (more information below).
-Made in about three days on a budget totaling $7,000 (approximately $33,000 in 2004), the original Necromania went missing shortly after its initial release.
-Dupes in varying degrees of completeness were the only known prints in existence.
+Shot in about three days on a budget totaling $7,000 (approximately $33,000 in 2004), the original Necromania went missing shortly after its initial release.
+In the late 1980s, dupes in varying degrees of completeness resurfaced; these were the only known prints in existence.

 Ed Wood movies

-Among these are the gender-bending drama Glen or Glenda (1953), with Wood (billed as Daniel Davis) as the titular crossdresser, his real-life girlfriend Dolores Fuller as Glen's gal, Bela Lugosi (Dracula, The Black Cat) as a psychiatrist and the film's narrator, and 1930s Warner Bros. second lead Lyle Talbot as a police inspector; Jail Bait (1954), in which early silent era star Herbert Rawlinson plays a plastic surgeon coerced into changing the looks of a young hoodlum (Timothy Farrell) wanted by the police; the campy horror flick Bride of the Monster (1955), starring Lugosi as a Mad Doctor; and the sci-fi/horror camp fest Plan 9 from Outer Space (1959), featuring the likes of Lugosi, Talbot, and Vampira.
+- The partly autobiographical gender-bending drama Glen or Glenda (1953), with Wood (billed as Daniel Davis) as the titular crossdresser, his real-life girlfriend Dolores Fuller as Glen's gal, veteran Bela Lugosi (Dracula, The Black Cat) – by then a morphine addict – as an enigmatic “scientist,” Timothy Farrell as a doctor and the film's narrator, and 1930s Warner Bros. second lead Lyle Talbot (Mandalay, Havana Widows) as a police inspector.

-In the 1970s, Ed Wood was credited for the screenplay of several sexually explicit films, among them The Cocktail Hostesses (1973); Five Loose Women (1974), featuring Wood in a cameo; and The Beach Bunnies (1976) – all three directed by Stephen C. Apostolof, and the first two titles featuring Necromania's Rene Bond.
+In addition to his few adult-oriented writer-director-producer efforts of the early 1970s, Wood wrote/co-wrote the screenplay of several sexually explicit/softcore films, among them The Cocktail Hostesses (1973); Five Loose Women (1974), in which he had a cameo; and The Beach Bunnies (1976) – the first two titles featuring Necromania actress Rene Bond, and all three directed by Stephen C. Apostolof.

-Image of Rene Bond and Ric Lutze in the rediscovered, sexually explicit Ed Wood movie Necromania: Alpha Blue Archives.
+Image featuring two cast members of the 1971 Ed Wood film Necromania: Alpha Blue Archives.